MagdK/portfolio_nextjs/works/magdadot-portfolio/magdadot-portfolio.md

 tags: Layout, Figma, HTML, Modular CSS, NextJS
 ---

 This NextJS project was created to present my past and current projects as a product designer and frontend developer.
 I used NextJS as a React freamwork, SCSS to style the site and stored the project descriptions in markdown files.
 I used media quearies to make the site responsive.
-Click through this site to see and experience the end result.
+Click through this site to see and experience the end result or check out the Github repository.